Skip to main content

 Balbooa Forms is a popular drag-and-drop form builder for Joomla, installed as the com_baforms component and used for contact, registration, and survey forms on thousands of sites.
 Up to and including version 2.4.0, its frontend attachment upload had a serious flaw: it accepted a file from any anonymous visitor, with no login, no CSRF token, and no check on the file type.
 An attacker could upload a .php file into a public folder and then run it, which is unauthenticated remote code execution, the worst outcome a web flaw can have.
 This was a zero-day: it was already being exploited in the wild when we found it, before any patch existed, and those attacks are still going on now against sites that have not updated.

 Balbooa fixed it in version 2.4.1, released on 9 July 2026.
-If you run Joomla sites with Balbooa Forms on them, update every one to 2.4.1 or later right now.
-This is not a wait-for-a-maintenance-window update.
-Any site still on 2.4.0 or earlier is being actively attacked, so treat it as urgent and check it for tampering the moment it is patched.
-This post explains what the flaw was, how it surfaced, what the fix does, and how to check whether any of your sites were touched, without publishing anything an attacker could copy.
+Do not stop at 2.4.1.
+Three more security releases have followed it, the most recent on 18 August 2026, and the minimum safe version is now 2.4.3.2.
+See the update note directly below.
+This post explains what the original flaw was, how it surfaced, what the fix does, and how to check whether any of your sites were touched, without publishing anything an attacker could copy.

 TL;DR

 TL;DR: The frontend upload in Balbooa Forms (com_baforms) up to and including 2.4.0 (fixed in 2.4.1) accepted a file from anyone with no authentication, no CSRF token, and no allow-list on the file extension.
 Because it trusted the caller’s filename, a .php upload landed in a public directory and could be executed, which is unauthenticated remote code execution (CWE-434).
 This is a zero-day that was, and still is, being actively exploited in the wild: it came to light through a Hetzner abuse report that a mySites.guru customer brought to us as a raw access log, evidence of a live attack, and there was no patch at that point.
 We diagnosed it, disclosed it privately to Balbooa, and they responded the same day and shipped the fix in 2.4.1 within a day, crediting Phil Taylor as the reporter.
 It is tracked as CVE-2026-56291.
 No proof of concept has been made public.
-Update every Balbooa Forms install to 2.4.1 or later immediately, then check exposed sites for stray files and unexpected admin accounts.
+Since then a second, unrelated unauthenticated RCE (CVE-2026-65880, CVSS 10.0, via the Signature field) has been found and fixed in 2.4.3, and it affected 2.4.1 and 2.4.2 as well, followed by two more security releases, 2.4.3.1 and 2.4.3.2, so update every Balbooa Forms install to 2.4.3.2 immediately, then check exposed sites for stray files and unexpected admin accounts.
 If you manage more than a handful of Joomla sites, mySites.guru lists every Balbooa Forms install in your account in seconds and pushes the update.

 How This One Was Found